 It can even save thousands of working hours a year for hospitals and doctors.
 By taking the burden of doctors and making hospitals easier for customers.

 The Human Resources industry is one of the most essential internal factors in a company’s long-term success.
 While hiring often takes center stage, your HR team is responsible for a million other duties that directly influence your bottom line but aren’t as visible.
 These could be responsibilities like legal compliance systems, audits, conflict resolution, policy creation, streamlining, training and leadership development.

 Given their importance to the organization, you’d want your HR team to be as proactive and future-forward as possible.
 But this is often not the case.

 However, research has found that between 40-50% of HR time is spent handling talent management and responding to internal queries and questions.
 This takes away from your teams time, time that could be better spent on planning, strategizing, recruiting and developing talent.

 Your company probably attracts hundreds, if not thousands of prospective candidates; and deservedly so.
 But as you scale up, the hours and energy spent on recruitment become increasingly unsustainable.
 With an HR chatbot, you can handle everything from interest generation and simple screening to tackling background checks and qualifying candidates.

-Replicating your CEO’s quick wit or your company’s team spirit with a custom-made HR chatbot that interacts with your potential employees and new recruits.
-Answer their questions while engaging employees through interactive feedback loops, pepper it with cute gifs. accelerate team performance, and measure the impact of better learning through quizzes.
+Replicating your CEO’s quick wit or your company’s team spirit with a custom-made HR chatbot.
+This can interact with your potential employees and new recruits.
+Answer their questions while engaging employees through interactive feedback loops, pepper it with cute gifs.
+Accelerate team performance, and measure the impact of better learning through quizzes.
 Chatbots can help them complete paperwork, introduce their teammates and answer company questions even before the new hire joins the company.